sejori/peko/README.md

 - Process 1: `bun dev:build`
 - Process 2: `bun dev:bun`

-Note: Runtimes are profiled against for speed - view the GitHub actions to see results.
+Note: Runtimes are profiled for speed - view the GitHub actions to see results.

 <h2 id="examples">Examples</h2>

-Check out the `examples` dir for React server-side rendering as well as an basic auth demo.
+Check out the `examples` dir for React server-side rendering as well as a basic auth demo.

-For a comprehensive product demo check out: https://panplan.ai - built entirely with Peko, React on Cloudflare Workers.
+For a comprehensive product demo check out: https://panplan.ai - built entirely with Peko and React on Cloudflare Workers.

-**Note:** [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) and [es6-string-css](https://marketplace.visualstudio.com/items?itemName=bashmish.es6-string-css) VS Code extensions recommended.

 <h2 id="recipes">Recipes</h2>